Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

+We consider the equity ETFs from the major U.S. investment management companies, i.e., BlackRock and Vanguard Group.
+In particular, we use the Vanguard Total Stock Market ETF (VTI) to replicate the market portfolio, which has the superior trading intensity compared to BlackRock's IWV.
+On the other hand, the iShares Russell funds that track the performance of small and large-cap firms, coupled with low, medium, and high book-to-market ratio ones, are selected to replicate the size and value factors, respectively.\footnote{Specifically, the data on IWB, IWD, IWF, IWM, IWN, and IWO.} These funds have both a sufficiently long and liquid trading history.
+Ultimately, for the momentum factor, we use the BlackRock MTUM, considering the trading volume during the selected sample period from January 2, 2014, to December 30, 2022, i.e., \(T=2266\), in order to account for low and high volatility cycles.

+Initially, we determine the intraday log prices of the factors as linear combinations of selected fund prices, following the FF definitions (\cite{fama1993common, fama2015five}), via the refresh time sampling applied to the asynchronous series of all funds.
+Then, upon obtaining the intra-daily return vectors, we compute the RCs and their semi-decomposition (\cite{bollerslev2020realized}) using the simple benchmark estimator at the 5-min frequency.
+Finally, we calculate the RC matrices between an individual asset and the factor set using the same methodology with regard to all the stocks that belong to the S\&P500 Index during the period from January 1962 until January 2023, i.e., \(N = 19\).\footnote{All the empirical analyses at the daily vs. monthly frequency have been replicated within the above sample period, i.e., based on monthly covariance matrices and realized measures built upon daily data, with the summary results presented in Appendix C.} The stock names and tickers can be found in Appendix A.

-Table 1 reports, for each factor, the time series means and standard deviations of the realized variances (annualized in percentage, i.e., multiplied by 1200), and of their ‘positive’ and ‘negative’ components used to specify the asymmetric dynamics.
+Table \ref{table:1} reports, for each factor, the time series mean and standard deviation of the realized variance (annualized in percentage, i.e., multiplied by 25200) and of the ‘positive’ and ‘negative’ components that are used to specify the asymmetric dynamics.\footnote{To avoid the information losses of the refresh time sampling applied to the asynchronous intraday data, we model each individual realized variance based on the corresponding (constructed) univariate intra-daily series.}.
 The last row indicates the average of the time series means and standard deviations of realized correlations between the factors.
-The same statistics for the individual assets are shown in the Appendix A, i.e., Table A1.\\
+The same statistics for the individual assets are shown in Appendix \ref{AppA}, i.e., Table \ref{table:A1}.

-Considering the statistics reported in Table 1, the market and momentum factors appear more volatile compared to the size and value factors.
-Except for the market factor, each average realized variance is only a fraction of the corresponding average squared close-to-close return.
-The average negative semi-variance (\(N\)) of each factor, except HML, is larger than the average positive component (\(P\)).
-The same applies for the portions of the variances with respect to the signs of monthly returns, i.e., \(GJR_P\) and \(GJR_N\).
-Besides MOM, all the factors have the negative average realized correlation with respect to the others.
+Considering the statistics reported in Table \ref{table:1}, the market and momentum factors appear more volatile compared to the size and value factors.
+For the former, the average negative semi-variance (\(N\)) is slightly larger than the average positive component (\(P\)).
+Conversely, the average portion of the variance with respect to the negative daily returns \(GJR_N\) exceeds the corresponding positive \(GJR_P\) for each factor.
+Besides HML, each factor is significantly correlated with the others.